-As a fitness trainer, I spend a lot of time guiding clients in a whole-body fitness approach.
+As a coach, I spend a lot of time guiding clients in a whole-body fitness approach.

 Many of them find declining cognitive functions much harder to manage than physical health and, as such, turn to nootropics like Noopept to boost cognitive health.

-I have been asked several times about my opinion on Noopept pills, so to help my clients form an informed opinion, I decided to study medical publications and other scientific literature before consulting our medical professional about my findings.
+I have been asked several times about my opinion on Noopept pills, so to help my clients form an informed opinion, I decided to try it myself, also to study medical publications and other scientific literature before consulting our medical professional about my findings.

 If you’re looking to buy Noopept, read this before you do.